PayamPouryousefi/Identifying-PI-Controller-Parameters-Using-Optimization-Based-System-Identification/README.md

 **Usage:**

-The simulation is implemented in Python.
+The data analysis is implemented in Python.
 To run:

 ```
 python src\pi_controller.py